 The process of notarizing your affidavit will vary from state to state.
 Generally, you will need to find a notary or someone authorized by the state to verify signatures, likely at a local law office, bank, or post office.

 However, USCIS is more likely to believe evidence than other affidavits.
 You should be careful about applying without other evidence.
-It is a good idea to talk to an immigration lawyer about your case before filing it.
+If this is the situation you’re in, it’s best to seek legal advice.
+We can refer you to a qualified immigration attorney for a free consultation.

 If you came into the United States as a young child and don’t have information about your arrival, you are not alone.
 However, the travel section of the DACA application, especially your most recent entry, cannot be blank.

-Completing your U.S. travel history on a DACA application can be complicated, but working with a good immigration attorney can make it easier.
-If you can't afford the attorney fees and don't want to handle your DACA case alone, we may be able to help.
-If you are eligible, our free web app will walk you through the process and help you prepare and file your application with the U.S. government.
+Completing your U.S. travel history on a DACA application can be complicated, but help is available.
+If you are eligible, our free web app will walk you through the DACA application process and help you prepare and file your application with the U.S. government.
+If our app isn’t a good fit, we may be able to refer you to an experienced immigration attorney to help.
 Click "Get Started" to see how we can help make your American dream come true!